ietf-wg-acme/acme/draft-ietf-acme-acme.md

 itself for the purposes of CAA record validation as defined in
 {{!RFC6844}}.
-Each string MUST represent the same sequence of ASCII code points that the server will expect to see as the "Issuer Domain Name.
+Each string MUST represent the same sequence of ASCII code points that the server will expect to see as the "Issuer Domain Name" in a CAA issue or issuewild property tag.
 This allows clients to determine the correct issuer domain name to use when configuring CAA records.

 externalAccountRequired (optional, boolean):
 : If this field is present and set to "true", then the CA requires that all